Admiral Duncan (pub): Early years

-In 1953, Dylan Thomas lost the only hand-written copy of his famous radio drama Under Milk Wood in the pub, leaving it there during the course of a drinking binge.
-It was later found by his radio producer, Douglas Cleverdon, who managed to retrace Thomas' steps.
+It has been claimed that in 1953 Dylan Thomas lost the only hand-written copy of his famous radio drama Under Milk Wood in the pub, leaving it there during the course of a drinking binge.
+It was later found by his radio producer, Douglas Cleverdon, who retraced Thomas' steps.
+However other sources state this happened at The Swiss Tavern, another pub in Old Compton Street, or The French House in nearby Dean Street.

 By the 1980s, the Admiral Duncan had become known as a gay pub, although it was not exclusively so and was still attracting a diverse clientele.